Ehsian/ChessPuzzleEditor/README.md

 This application is a puzzle creator & custom board editor for the classic game of chess on an 8x8 board.
-This application will feature two major functions; making a custom position on an 8x8 chess board (through drag and dropping chess pieces), and adding intended custom moves on that custom chess board to create a "solution" to the puzzle/board that you created.
+This application will feature two major functions; making a custom position on an 8x8 chess board (through drag and dropping chess pieces), and adding intended custom moves on that custom chess board to create a "solution" to the puzzle that you created.

-This project is of interest to me because I've always enjoyed playing chess, and I've always been intrigued by how chess engines worked.
-I have an additional interest in chess applications, since I have grown up alongside a major chess movement in software.
-Apps such as *Chess Titans* on Windows XP and the original *Chess Free* app for IOS and Android will always be remembered as parts of my childhood.
+This project is of interest to me because I've always enjoyed playing chess, but within chess, I enjoyed completing chess puzzles the most.
+I feel like chess puzzles are a good way to learn how to find the best moves in a real game of chess.
+More importantly, I like the problem-solving nature of solving chess puzzles.
+Lately, the only thing that connects me to chess are solving daily chess puzzles on various websites.
+My goal for this project is to create something similar, except unlike those websites, I would like users to be able to create more "custom" puzzles for themselves and friends to use.

 ## User Stories:
-- As a user, I want to be able to add chess pieces to my chess board
+- As a user, I want to be able to add chess pieces to my chess board [Phase 1 Done]
-- As a user, I want to be able to view the chess pieces I placed on my chess board
+- As a user, I want to be able to view the chess pieces I placed on my chess board [Phase 1 Done]
-- As a user, I want to be able to move a chess piece on my chess board
+- As a user, I want to be able to move a chess piece on my chess board [Phase 1 Done]
-- As a user, I want to be able to save a list of moves on a custom chess board as a "puzzle"
+- As a user, I want to be able to save a list of moves on a custom chess board as a "puzzle" [Phase 1 Done]
+- As a user, I want to be able to add and remove custom moves to a "puzzle" [Phase 1 Done]
-- As a user, I want to be able to load a "puzzle" and attempt to solve it
+- As a user, I want to be able to load a "puzzle" and attempt to solve it [Phase 1 Done]
 - As a user, I want to be able to show the answer to a puzzle.
+[Phase 1 Done]